FIEO FIEO

 12. Include a comprehensive product description and the correct HS Code.

-13. Upload necessary documents such as invoice copy, shipping bill, bill of lading/airway, packing list, etc. Invoice copy is mandatory.
+13. Upload necessary documents such as invoice copy, shipping bill, bill of lading/airway, packing list, etc. An invoice copy is mandatory.

 14. Agree to the Terms and Conditions on the Declaration page and complete the application with a digital signature, including your name, place, and designation.

-15. Pay the required government fees and submit the application to the designated agencies.
+15. Pay the required government fees and apply to the designated agencies.

 For detailed information on the process of issuing a Certificate of Origin, kindly visit the website of the FIEO registration on Vakilsearch